danwallach/github-classroom-utils/README.md

 - For dealing with Travis-CI, check out [travis-activate](https://github.com/danwallach/travis-activate).
   (Travis-CI normally "activates" immediately when a new repository is created, but at least once I've seen this fail.
-This script was something I originally ran from a `cron` job to force all repos to "activate" with Travis.)
+This script was something I originally ran from a `cron` job to force all repos to "activate" with Travis, years ago, when Travis didn't know how to automatically activate new repos.)

 - https://github.com/dwalkes/github-classroom-scripts - knows how to set up pull requests

 - https://github.com/ccannon94/github-classroom-utilties - knows how to clone assignments, add files, and to set things up for a run of [MOSS](https://theory.stanford.edu/~aiken/moss/)

+- https://github.com/osteele/multiclone - another repo cloning tool, written in Golang

+- https://github.com/konzy/mass_clone - there are many forks of this, some with additional features